SOME Response to COVID-19

 We want to assure everyone in the SOME family that we are taking the public health issue surrounding COVID-19 seriously.
 Our staff continues to monitor the situation and follow recommendations from the CDC and DC's Department of Health and Human Services.

 The health and safety of our clients, volunteers, and staff is our highest priority.
 While the situation is rapidly evolving, SOME remains committed to providing essential services to those experiencing homelessness and poverty in our community while doing our best to prevent the spread of the disease.
 To that end, SOME's services will continue to operate, with some short-term modifications.
 We will keep this list updated if/when things change.
-As of July 6, 2020, SOME's operating status is as follows:
+As of October 7, 2020, the following programs are operating with modifications:

 - Dining Room: People can pick up hot to-go breakfasts and bagged lunches from 730am to 930am.
 Per instructions from DHS, meals must be to-go and our Dining Room will not be available for seating.